SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-dispensationalism.markdown

 >
 > 3:9 Those in Philadelphia who ultimately belonged to Satan, though they claimed to be Jews outwardly (see Rom.
 2:28, 29), would ultimately be forced to worship before the church and to acknowledge **that Christ has loved His own** (20:4, 6).
 >
-> NKJV Thomas Nelson Study Bible translation has [177 Scholars](https://www.zeolla.org/christian/versions/misc/translators.htm), and the study includes many others.
+> &mdash; NKJV Thomas Nelson Study Bible translation has [177 Scholars](https://www.zeolla.org/christian/versions/misc/translators.htm), and the study includes many others.

 <a name="signs" href="#contents" style="font-size:1.6em">🚦 9.
 All Signs Point To The Second Coming</a>